-The scammers now have access to your Netflix password, as well as your bank or credit card information.
+The scammers now have access to your Netflix password, but they didn't go through all this trouble to watch Netflix for free from your account.
+With your Netflix login, they will have access to your saved bank or credit card information.
 As a result, your financial accounts (and money) may be compromised, and you could be extremely vulnerable to identity theft.
 In addition, you may notice changes to your Netflix account, and of course, you will not receive the promised free year of Netflix.

 If the idea of a free year of Netflix has ever sounded good to you, you might consider clicking the link.
-However, Netflix is not currently offering any deals—and if it did, it would not do so via email, text, or Google Calendar invite.
+However, Netflix is not currently offering any deals—if it did, it would not do so via email, text, or Google Calendar invite.

-The best way to beat this scam is to never click on links in emails, texts, or Google Calendar invites coming from Netflix that promise free subscriptions.
-If you do click on the link, do not enter any personal information.
+The best way to beat this scam is to never click on links in emails, texts, or Google Calendar invites from Netflix that promise free subscriptions.
+If you click on the link, do not enter personal information.

 Block the Sender

-Do not respond to any emails or text messages advertising the free Netflix for a year scam.
+Do not respond to emails or text messages advertising a free year of Netflix.
 If you respond to a text message, that confirms to a scammer that your phone number is active.
-Block the number or email address so they won’t be able to send you messages in the future.
+Block the number or email address so they won't be able to send you messages in the future.